-expense was adjusted to remove certain amounts associated with the dues, donations, charitable contributions, promotional advertising, penalties and fines, and entertainment expenses incurred during the Test Year.
+Further, per Section D, parts 1.b and 1.e, Pages 4 and 5 of the Protocols, and in recognition of the Commission policy adopted per K.S.A.
+66-101f (a), Administrative and General ("A&G") and Other Deductions expenses were adjusted to remove certain amounts associated with the dues, donations, charitable contributions, promotional advertising, penalties and fines, and entertainment expenses incurred during the Test Year.
 The excluded amounts, as well as reasoning in support of inclusion or exclusion of the associated items, are noted on Page 7 of Exhibit 5.
+In addition, Exhibit 10, filed with the Application in the instant Docket, contains account-specific details of the adjustments.

-Finally, Section D.2 of the Protocols mandates that certain revenue and expense categories be further allocated to remove the costs not associated with Western's 34.5kV facilities.
+Finally, Section D, Part 2, Pages 5 and 6 of the Protocols mandates that certain revenue and expense categories be further allocated to remove the costs not associated with Victory's 34.5kV facilities.